2019 North Alabama Lions football team

-The 2019 North Alabama Lions football team represented the University of North Alabama during the 2019 NCAA Division I FCS football season.
-They were led by third-year head coach Chris Willis.
-The Lions played their home games at Braly Municipal Stadium as a first-year member of the Big South Conference.
-They finished the season 4–7, 3–4 in Big South play, however due to their transition to NCAA Division I, their official conference record is 0–0.
+The 2019 North Alabama Lions football team represented the University of North Alabama as a first-year member of the Big South Conference during the 2019 NCAA Division I FCS football season.
+Led by third-year head coach Chris Willis, the Lions compiled an overall record of 4–7 with a mark of 3–4 against Big South opponents.
+However, due to North Alabama's transition from NCAA Division II to NCAA Division I Football Championship Subdivision (FCS) competition, the team's official conference record was 0–0.
+The Lions played home games at Braly Municipal Stadium in Florence, Alabama.